Modern Slavery Statement

 Rainforest Alliance Certification

-In line with TCP GB’s ambition to only buy teas from estates that have been certified and independently audited by the Rainforest Alliance or Trustea in India, 100% of all TETLEY branded black and green tea and red/rooibos tea, including flavoured and decaffeinated varieties, supplied to us by TCP GB are Rainforest Alliance Certified™.
+In line with TCP GB’s ambition to only buy teas from estates that have been certified and independently audited by the Rainforest Alliance, 100% of all TETLEY branded black and green tea and red/rooibos tea, including flavoured and decaffeinated varieties, supplied to us by TCP GB are Rainforest Alliance Certified™.
 All TATA TEA products sold in Canada is Rainforest Alliance Certified.

 As part of the certification process independent auditors verify that the tea estates in our supply chain meet requirements for:

-• Regular working hours do not exceed 48 hrs a week except for security guards who work 10 hrs a day and the overtime are paid.
+- Regular working hours do not exceed 48 hrs a week except for security guards who work 10 hrs a day and the overtime is paid.
 There is an hour break for every 6 hrs worked and a rest day for every 6 days worked.

 A copy of the Rainforest Alliance Sustainable Agriculture Standard Farm Requirements can be found on the Rainforest Alliance website at Rainforest Alliance Sustainable Agriculture Standard - Farm Requirements